Frequently Asked Questions

 What is it like in London?
 Is it true that it is really expensive?

 Studying in London can be expensive however Imperial has one of the best bursaries offers for home students– which is up to £5,000 a year.
 Also, for students on the A100 course, the NHS Bursary activates from Year 5 of the course.
 For home students your tuition fees are paid for by the NHS.
-Further financial information can be found here.
+Here you can find further financial information.

-Do most students stay in uni accomodation after their first year or do they go for private accomodation?
+Do most students stay in university accommodation after their first year or do they go for private accommodation?

-We have limited University accommodation so can only offer this to first year students.
-Second year students will be expected to move to private accommodation
+We have limited University accommodation, so we can only offer this to first-year students.
+Second-year students will be expected to move to private accommodation

 Is it reasonable to commute 1-2 hours each day?